nconnel4/bc2021-project2-covid/README.md

 ## How to use
-From a terminal window (such as GitBash), the Flask app file must first be run using > python app.py
+From a terminal window (such as GitBash), navigate to the covidvaccinations folder, and the Flask app file must first be run using > python app.py

 On a browser window, enter http://127.0.0.1:5000/